foreachidea/Cubinets/README.md

 | `cubinet drawer` | one door cabinet with a drawer |

 > [!TIP]
-> Users are welcome to Design and use own Parametric Templates.
+> Users are welcome to Design and use their own Parametric Templates.

 ## Parameters